Accountant's office with tax documents and calculator for accounting glossary Quebec 2026

 What is the difference between an accountant and a tax specialist?

-The accountant handles bookkeeping, financial statements, and routine tax returns (T1, T2, GST/QST).
-The tax specialist focuses on strategic tax planning: structural optimization (estate freeze, Gesco), tax disputes, business sales, and complex regulations (TOSI, IMRTD).
-In Quebec, a tax specialist is often a CPA a specialization in taxation (e.g., M. Fisc.).
+The accountant is responsible for bookkeeping, financial statements and current returns (T1, T2, GST/QST).
+The tax specialist focuses on strategic tax planning: structure optimization (estate freeze, Gesco), tax disputes, sale of business and complex rules (TOSI, RDTOH).
+In Quebec, a tax specialist is often a CPA with a specialization in taxation (e.g., Mr. Tax).

-The IMRTD (Dividend Tax Rebate) is a federal mechanism that taxes a CCPC’s passive income at a high rate and then refunds a portion of that tax when the corporation pays taxable dividends to shareholders.
-It is designed to eliminate the tax deferral benefit on investment income.
+RDTOH (Refundable Dividend Tax on Hand) is a federal mechanism that taxes a CCPC's passive income at a high rate and then refunds a portion of that tax when the corporation pays taxable dividends to shareholders.
+It is intended to eliminate the benefit of tax deferral on investment income.

 How does TOSI work in Quebec?

 The TOSI (Tax on Split Income) rules tax dividends or interest paid by a private company to a family member who does not actively contribute to the business at the highest marginal rate.
-Several exceptions apply, including individuals aged 25 or older who own at least 10% of the shares, the owner’s retirement, and certain spousal situations.
+Several exceptions apply, including age 25+ with a 10% investment in the shares, the owner's pension, and certain spousal situations.

 What is an estate freeze?

-An estate freeze is a tax strategy that transfers a business’s future growth to heirs or a family trust while freezing the current value of the shares in the founder’s name.
-It typically involves a Section 86 exchange or a Section 85 rollover.
-When combined with the Family Business Transfer Exemption (FBTE), it multiplies the exemption available to family members.
+An estate freeze is a tax strategy that transfers the future growth of a business to heirs or a family trust, while freezing the current value of the shares in the name of the founder.
+Typically involves an exchange of shares (Section 86) or rollover (Section 85).
+Combined with the LCGE, multiplies the exemption between family members.

-Registration is mandatory once taxable income exceeds $30,000 over four consecutive quarters.
-Below this threshold, voluntary registration is often recommended for B2B companies, as it allows them to claim ITCs/ITRs on business expenses.
+Registration is mandatory as soon as taxable income exceeds $30,000 over 4 consecutive quarters.
+Below this threshold, voluntary registration is often recommended for B2B businesses, as it allows ITCs/ITRs to be claimed on business expenses.

-Form T1 is the federal income tax return for individuals (including tax agents).
-Form T2 is the federal income tax return for corporations.
-Form TP1 is the Quebec income tax return for individuals—the provincial equivalent of Form T1.
-A SPA files Form T2 and Form CO-17.
-A tax agent files Form T1 and Form TP1 with Schedule T2125.
+The T1 is the federal personal income tax return (including LD).
+The T2 is the federal corporation income tax return.
+TP1 is the Quebec income tax return for individuals – the provincial counterpart of the T1.
+A SPA produces T2 + CO-17.
+A TA produced T1 + TP1 with T2125 annex.

-What will the tax rate be for small and medium-sized businesses in Quebec in 2026?
+What is the tax rate for an SME in Quebec in 2026?

-An SPCC eligible for the DPE pays a combined rate of approximately 12.2% (federal + Quebec) on the first $500,000 of active business income.
-Above this threshold, the general corporate tax rate of approximately 26.5% applies.
-Passive income is taxed separately through the IMRTD mechanism.
+A CCPC eligible for the SBD pays approximately 12.2% combined (federal + Quebec) on the first $500,000 of active business income.
+Above this limit, the general corporate rate of approximately 26.5% applies.
+Passive income is taxed separately through the RDTOH mechanism.

-The Small Business Deduction (SBD) allows a CCPC to be taxed at a reduced rate (approximately 12.2% combined in Quebec) on the first $500,000 of active income.
-The cap is shared among affiliated corporations via Schedule L and is reduced when taxable capital exceeds $10 million or passive income exceeds $50,000.
+The SBD (small business deduction) allows a CCPC to be taxed at a reduced rate (approximately 12.2% combined in Quebec) on the first $500,000 of active income.
+The limit is shared between associated corporations via Schedule L and reduced when taxable capital exceeds $10 million or passive income exceeds $50,000.

 How long should accounting records be kept?

-At least 6 years after the end of the relevant tax year, in accordance with the requirements of the CRA and Revenu Québec.
-These documents include invoices, receipts, bank statements, contracts, accounting records, and notices of assessment.
-For certain documents (e.g., legal documents, permanent records), the retention period may be unlimited until the end of the corporation’s existence plus 2 years.
+At least 6 years after the end of the taxation year in question, according to the requirements of the CRA and Revenu Québec.
+Records include invoices, receipts, bank statements, contracts, accounting records, and notices of assessment.
+For certain documents (e.g. legal acts, permanent registers), the retention may be unlimited until the end of the company + 2 years.

-Which legal structure should you choose: sole proprietorship or SPA?
+Which legal form should I choose: sole proprietorship or SPA?

-A sole proprietorship is suitable for startups, freelancers, and low-income businesses (less than $50,000 per year).
-A limited liability company (LLC) becomes a viable option once annual profits reach $80,000–$100,000, offering tax deferral (startup tax rate), limited liability, and salary-dividend optimization.
+The sole proprietorship is suitable for start-ups, freelancers, and low-income activities (less than $50,000/year).
+The SPA becomes relevant from $80,000-100,000 of annual profit for tax deferral (DPE rate), limited liability and salary-dividend optimization.
 The cost of incorporation and annual maintenance (T2 + CO-17) must be justified by the tax savings.

-The main warning signs include: a lack of communication or responsiveness, repeated errors in tax returns, a lack of strategic advice, unjustified fee increases, insufficient expertise in your industry, and your business growing beyond the capabilities of your current firm.
-The transition is carried out through a transfer letter and the retrieval of tax and accounting records.
+The main signals are: lack of communication or responsiveness, repeated errors in declarations, lack of strategic advice, unjustified fee increases, insufficient specialization for your industry, and growth of your business beyond the skills of the current firm.
+The change is made via a transfer letter and the retrieval of tax and accounting records.

 What is a management company (Gesco)?

-A Gesco is a limited liability company (LLC) owned by a professional or entrepreneur, which receives the owner’s business income or operating dividends, manages their investments, and optimizes their tax situation.
-It allows for tax deferral, the multiplication of the ECGC, the separation of operating assets and liabilities, and estate planning.
-It is very common among incorporated professionals (doctors, lawyers, engineers).
+A Gesco is a SPA owned by a professional or an entrepreneur, who receives his professional income or operational dividends, manages his investments and optimizes his taxation.
+Allows for tax deferral, LCGE multiplication, separation of operating and passive assets, and estate planning.
+Very common among incorporated professionals (doctors, lawyers, engineers).

-Our team assesses your needs (industry, company size, required services, budget, language, and location) during an initial consultation call, then selects the ideal accountant from our network of over 1,500 firms across Quebec.
-You’ll receive complete information about the selected accountant(s), including the contract and service catalog, so you can make an informed decision.
+Our team analyzes your needs (industry, size, required services, budget, language, location) during a needs assessment call, then selects the ideal accountant from our network of 1,500+ firms across Quebec.
+You receive the complete information of the selected accountant(s), including the contract and the service catalogue, so that you can choose in complete transparency.

 Ready to find the perfect accountant for your business?

-Now that you’ve mastered Quebec accounting and tax terminology, take the next step.
-Our team will assess your needs and select the perfect accountant from our network of over 1,500 certified firms.
-This service is free and comes with no obligation.
+Now that you have mastered the vocabulary of Quebec accounting and taxation, take the next step.
+Our team analyzes your needs and selects the ideal accountant from our network of 1,500+ verified firms.
+Free service, without obligation.

 Find my accountant